maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program opens the file /tmp/file and duplicates its file descriptor to descriptor 10 using dup2, storing the new file descriptor in newfd.
-If dup2 succeeds, it prints "Duplicated file descriptor to: " followed by the new file descriptor.
-If dup2 fails, it prints "Failed to duplicate file descriptor.".*
+*In this example, the program opens the file `/tmp/file` and duplicates its file descriptor to descriptor 10 using `dup2`, storing the new file descriptor in `newfd`.
+If `dup2` succeeds, it prints "Duplicated file descriptor to: " followed by the new file descriptor.
+If `dup2` fails, it prints "Failed to duplicate file descriptor.".*
 *If the file fails to open, it prints "Failed to open /tmp/file.".*